What is depression? An in-depth overview

 Psychotic depression

-Psychotic depression is another subtype of major depressive disorder that includes hallucinations, delusions or paranoia.
+Psychotic depression is another subtype of major depressive disorder that includes hallucinations, delusions, or paranoia.

 Postpartum and perinatal depression

-It is important to create a support system of family, friends, and healthcare professionals to help you manage your symptoms.
+It is important to create a support system to manage symptoms and ensure that taking time for yourself could help you feel more connected to your baby.

 Working colleagues support each other while living with depression and other mental health conditions